cornell-ece5745/ece5745-S01-front-end/docs/index.md

 is used for advanced gate-level simulation with back-annotated delays.

-Finally, let's look at an abstract view of the timing and power of the 3-input NAND cell suitable for use by the ASIC This abstract view is in the `.lib` file for the standard cell library.
+Finally, let's look at an abstract view of the timing and power of the 3-input NAND cell suitable for use by the ASIC flow.
+This abstract view is in the `.lib` file for the standard cell library.

 ```
  % less -p NAND3_X1 $ECE5745_STDCELLS/stdcells.lib